Deco&Design

 photo source: petrifiedwood.com

-Where is such wood turned into stone
+Where to find wood turned into stone

 photo source: geology.com